 This is a daisy chain approach that prevents one device from getting most of the bus grants if multiple devices are active at the same time.
 In this mode any device requesting the bus causes the CPU to activate BACKI.
 This signal is tied to the BACKI and STOPR inputs of the first DMAC.
-The BACKO output of the first DMAC goes to the BACKI and STOPR inputs of the second DMAC, and so on.
+The BACKI and STOPR inputs of the second DMAC, and so on.
 The BACKO output of the last DMAC in the chain goes back to the CPU to reset its BACKI output.
 In this mode the first device cannot request again until all other requesting devices in the chain have also been serviced.